tradingstrategy-ai/top-framework/README.md

-Top framework is a Python library for writing UNIX top like Text User Interface applications.
+Top Framework is a Python library for writing UNIX top like Text User Interface applications.

 It comes with [web-top](https://github.com/tradingstrategy-ai/web-top), a`top` like monitoring tool for HTTP requests and responses on any web server.